 Prescription Drugs Obtained From Or Administered By a Medical Provider.
 Your plan includes benefits for prescription drugs when they are administered to you as part of a physician visit, services from a home health agency, or at an outpatient hospital.
 This includes drugs for infusion therapy, chemotherapy, specialty pharmacy drugs, blood products and any drug that must be administered by a physician.
 This section describes your benefits when your physician orders the medication and administers it to you.

-Benefits for drugs that you inject or get at a retail pharmacy (i.e., self-administered drugs) are not covered by the medical plan.
+Benefits for drugs that you inject or get at a retail pharmacy (i.e., self-administered drugs) are not covered under this section.
+Benefits for those and other covered drugs are described under YOUR PRESCRIPTION DRUG BENEFITS, if included.